inovex/elements/packages/ui-patterns/README.md

 - **Integration with Landing Page**:
   - The `@inovex.de/ui-patterns` is installed into the our`landingpage` package as a dependency.
-  - Developers and Contributors can then easily import individual patterns from this compiled library into the landing page project using standard module imports.
+  - Developers and contributors can then easily import individual patterns from this compiled library into the landing page project using standard module imports.

 ## Contributing

-To contribute a new UI pattern:
+To begin contributing a new UI pattern, initiate the Vite application server by running the `start:ui-patterns` command.

 1. Navigate to `ui-patterns/src/patterns` and create a new folder for your pattern.
 2. Inside this folder, create an HTML file with the Tailwind-styled UI pattern using `inovex-elements` components.